What Is Vibe Coding? The No-BS Guide for 2026

 How to Get Started

 3. Learn to prompt well.
 Garbage in, garbage out still applies.
-Our Prompt Engineering Guide covers the techniques that actually matter.
+Our prompt engineering guide covers the techniques that actually matter.

 4. Review the critical stuff.
 Even Karpathy uses vibe coding for weekend projects, not mission-critical software.
 When security, data handling, or scalability matter, read the code.